 Once you have identified specific sales enablement objectives, the next step is to establish measurable metrics that enable you and your team to track progress and determine the success of your initiatives.

-Incorporating measurable metrics into your SMART goals ensures that you can evaluate the effectiveness of your sales strategies and make data-driven decisions for improvement.
+Incorporating measurable metrics into your sales enablement goals ensures that you can evaluate the effectiveness of your sales enablement, strategies and make data-driven decisions for improvement.
 Additionally, having clear, quantifiable indicators motivates your team by providing a concrete way to measure their achievements and progress.

-3) Sales conversion rate: To enhance the conversion rate, you might set a goal of increasing the percentage of leads that convert into customers from 10% to 12,5 %% within three months.
+👍 Sales conversion rate: To enhance the conversion rate, you might set a goal of increasing the percentage of leads that convert into customers from 10% to 12,5 % within six months.

 To determine whether a goal is achievable, consider your team's current performance, available resources, and the timeframe for completion.
 It's essential to strike a balance between setting ambitious objectives that inspire your team to push their limits and ensuring that the goals are realistic given the current circumstances.